Understand your company's position and learn more about the options available

 If your bar and nightclub business is experiencing financial distress, creditor pressure and can no longer sustain existing liabilities, a licensed insolvency practitioner can advise you on the best route to rescue your business.
 There are multiple recovery solutions, such as company administration, company restructuring or alternative finance which can help get your business back on track.

-As an alternative to a Company Voluntary Arrangement, Company Administration is a formal insolvency process which can help induce recovery and manage outstanding affairs with creditors.
+As an alternative to a CVA, Company Administration is a formal insolvency process which can help induce recovery and manage outstanding affairs with creditors.
 This formal insolvency process protects your business from legal action against creditors, giving you the much-required breathing space to plan without the impending threat of a winding up petition.
 Company Administration transfers control to the appointed licensed insolvency practitioner who will act as the administrator, and work towards rescuing the company as a going concern, or else achieving a better result for creditors than would be possible if the company was wound up without first going into administration..

 During the liquidation process, your licensed insolvency practitioner will be able to direct you to a fully regulated, independent claims management firm specialising in director redundancy who will assess your entitlement.